When To File Bankruptcy

 If you own property or assets that are currently worth more than the maximum amount you are allowed to keep from your property exemptions.
 If you can wait, some of the property may depreciate enough to be lower than the maximum.
 For example, suppose you have a $60,00 car, but the maximum worth of your assets is only $5,500.
 However, if you wait a few months, it is possible that the value of the total car may depreciate $500.

 If you own property and assets that are not exempt, then the bankruptcy trustee may take your property and sell it.
 The profits of the sold property would then be given to your creditors.
 Items that are not exempt are often anything that is not a necessity.
 So anything that is not your house, car, clothing, household goods, and other necessities may be taken from you and sold once you declare bankruptcy.
-However, if you sell the property before you file bankruptcy, you would benefit from the properties instead of your creditors.
-You could then spend the money on the nonexempt property on property that is exempt.
-It is possible that doing so may get you into trouble, so it may be wise to seek an attorney’s advice before finalizing anything.

 You should delay if you expect you will have new debts soon.